Brescia: Brescia Metro

 The Brescia Metro is a rapid transit network that opened on 2 March 2013.
 The network comprises one line, 13.7 km long, with 17 stations between Buffalora and Prealpino, of which 13 are underground.

 The first projects for a metro in Brescia date back to the 1980s, with the introduction of the first fully automatic light metro systems in other mid-size cities in Europe.

 Two feasibility studies were commissioned in 1987.
 The automatic light metro system was chosen as the best technology for the city.
 The first public tender was announced in 1989.
 But this project was then cancelled in 1996.

 In 1994, the first application for public financing was issued.
 The public financing form the central government arrived in 1995, while other funds arrived in 2002 from the Region.
 The international public bid for the first phase of the project was announced in 2000.
 The winning proposal was from a group of companies comprising Ansaldo STS, AnsaldoBreda, Astaldi and Acciona, with a system similar to that of the Copenhagen metro.

-A€575 million contract was awarded to a consortium led by Ansaldo STS in April 2003.
+A €575 million contract was awarded to a consortium led by Ansaldo STS in April 2003.
 Work started in January 2004, but archaeological finds caused delays and required station redesigns.

 Planned tram network

-The city is due to reintroduce trams after dismantling its former network in the 1940s.
-Two light rail lines are due to open in 2027.
-Brescia's historic seven-line tram network opened in 1882 and closed in 1949, when the city's transport focus moved onto road-based transport.
-In 2018, transport authority Brescia Mobilità and Italian state railway Ferrovie dello Stato Italiane signed an agreement for the construction of two tram lines in Brescia.
-One line would run from Pendolina in the northwest to the new Pala Eib sports centre in the southwest, mostly following the line of current bus route 2.
-The second route would connect Via Vallecamonica in the west and Viale Bornata in the east.
+Former tramway network operated from 1882 to 1949, but the city is due to reintroduce trams in the 2030s.
+The construction of the new light rail line, from the quarter of Pendolina to city fair center, was funded by Italian Ministry of Infrastructure and Transport for 422 milion euros.
+The city council approved the definitive project on 24 June 2024.